themouette/fossil-core/README.markdown

 It aims at easing and speed up development of large single page applications.

-For now it relies on AMD, but it should soon be possible to use it as raw javascript.
+It is possible to load fossil as AMD dependancy or simply to include script in the page.

 [![Build
 Status](https://travis-ci.org/themouette/fossil-core.png?branch=master)](https://travis-ci.org/themouette/fossil-core)